 How will you set up a class meeting area in your classroom?
 It is incredibly important to create a space in your classroom that is specifically designed for read alouds, whole group instruction, and class meetings.
 There are so many different ideas on Pinterest and educational blogs.
 It can be overwhelming!
-Read below to gather answers to the most common questions related to how to set up a class meeting area.
+Read below to get helpful tips and ideas for how to set up a whole group instruction area in your classroom.

-The class meeting area is the hub of the classroom.
+The whole group instruction area is the hub of the classroom.
 It is where you and your students will come together as a community to learn, share, problem solve, and celebrate success.
 The meeting area will consume a large fraction of the square footage of your classroom, so it is important that it is designed to be a multi-functional space.

 What is the Purpose of a Whole Class Meeting Area?